-Earn Your Way to Camp Nut Sale
+Earn Your Way to Camp

-This spring we will continue to offer the Earn Your Way to Camp Spring Sales for any Scout that would like to participate.
+This spring we will continue to offer the Earn Your Way to Camp Spring Sales of Whitley's Nuts and Gertrude Hawk Chocolates for any Scout that would like to participate.
 This sale will be run through the JVC Office and the funds will be made available to the Scouts for Summer Camp programs.
-Scouts will earn 35% commission on all sales.
-Every Scout should receive information on the sale by mail in the 2016 Summer Camp Informer.
-If you have further questions regarding this opportunity please contact the Juniata Valley Council.
+Scouts will earn 32% commission on all sales.
+Every Scout should receive information on the sale by mail or through your unit leader.
+If you have further questions regarding this opportunity, please contact the Juniata Valley Council.

-The Earn Your Way to Camp Nut Sale is available only to registered Juniata Valley Council Scouts.
+The Earn Your Way to Camp Sale is available only to registered Juniata Valley Council Scouts.